osxmidi/LinVst/README.md

 To test the same plugin using the default wineprefix (~/.wine), delete the temporary wineprefix rm -R .my-new-prefix and then exit the Terminal used for testing and then install the plugin into the default wineprefix and set it up using linvstconvert.

 -------
+**Reaper/Hyperthreading**

+In Options/Preferences/Buffering uncheck Auto-detect the number of needed audio processing threads and set Audio reading/processing threads to the amount of physical cores of the cpu (not virtual cores such as hyperthreading cores).

+This can help with stutters and rough audio response.

+Other Daws might have similar settings.

 **Waveform**